 - Medications: The most effective medication to help the pain of a stenosis is a course of oral steroids such as Prednisone and Decadron.
 These medications can only be taken for several days at a time and the results are short lived.
 As a result they are used when pain is severe.
 Nerve medications, like Gabapentin and Lyrica, may ease the nerve pain as well.
 They can have the side effects of causing drowsiness, but these tend to improve after taking the medication for a few days.
 Anti-inflammatories, such as Motrin and Aleve, may be helpful.
 They function to reduce the inflammation on the nerve, just as steroids do, but they are not as strong as a steroid.
 These medications thin the blood and cannot be taken for one week prior to any injection or surgery.
 Pain medications such as Percocet and Norco tend to not reduce nerve pain.
 These medications are sometimes prescribed for short times as they may take the edge off the pain but most people are surprised by how little they help.

 - Injections: Spinal injections can be very helpful.
 A spinal injection is a type of epidural that places steroid medication on the nerve where it is being pinched.
 This allows for a very high concentration of medicine right where it needs to be without the side effects of taking a high dose of steroid by mouth.
 The medicine stays active for approximately one month.
 The injections are very helpful in diagnosing exactly where pain is coming from in the spine.
 For patients that have long standing relief from injections, having several a year may be a good long-term treatment option.
 A common rule of thumb is that someone can have three injections a year for a spinal issue without significant risk of side effects.
+Make an appointment with one of our non-operative pain management physicians.

-- Physical Therapy: Therapy can help reduce the symptoms of lumbar stenosis.
+- Physical Therapy: Therapy can help reduce the symptoms of lumbar spinal stenosis.
 Commonly it is prescribed for one month with a recommendation that people continue to do strengthening on their own.

 - Surgery: The surgeries for lumbar stenosis are very effective for reducing or eliminating the pain that stems from pressure on the nerves.
 Many patients choose surgery when they have not had relief from the other nonsurgical treatments.
-The most common surgery for lumbar stenosis is called a laminectomy.
+The most common surgery is called a laminectomy.
 It is often the best option for stenosis when someone does not have a perplexing condition such as scoliosis, spondylolisthesis or stenosis of the foramen.

 Surgeons are different in their protocols for recovery.
 In general, it is acceptable to walk up to several miles a day immediately following surgery.
 Some physicians recommend a course of physical therapy and strengthening two weeks after surgery.
 During this time, there are still limitations on bending, lifting and twisting.
 All restrictions are lifted approximately six weeks after surgery.